busybee23/Pygame-Space-Invader/README.md

 Lib used : math - for calculating speed, movement and dimensions of game
           random - to generate enemy in any random positions

+NOTE : IT is still in working, not yet completed yet, still leanring few things to fix